sib-swiss/Data-analysis-in-practice/docs/day2/Data5.md

 [Download exercises](../../assets/exercises/Data5.zip){: .md-button }

 - Observe the data, is it numeric ?
-- Prepare the table, remove genes with sum of the row less or equal to 20.
+- Prepare the table, remove genes with sum of the row less or equal to 20
 - Select only patients that are not taking contraceptives (L=Luteal and F=Follicular, not HC=Hormone Contraceptives)
-- Perform a dimension reduction using principal component analysis.
+- Perform a dimension reduction using principal component analysis
-- What do you observe?
+- What do you observe ?
 - Sequencing depth might be different from sample to sample.
 Convert the data to log counts per million (this is recommended for sequencing data)
-- Do a loop of t.test to find which genes are significant between Luteal and Follicular phase.
+- Do a loop of t.test to find which genes are significantly differentially expressed between Luteal and Follicular phase
-- How many significant genes ?
+- How many significant genes do you find ?
 Did you adjust for multiple testing ?
-Again perform a dimension reduction using principal component analysis.
-- What do you observe now ?
-Are there any clear groups?
+- Again perform a dimension reduction using principal component analysis.
+What do you observe now ?
+Are there any clear groups ?
-- Check inside the paper, in the analysis of the sequencing.
-Were there any batches?
+- Check in the paper (in the analysis of the sequencing): were there any batches ?
 - Include batches into a linear model to infer differential expression between menstrual phase groups (L=Luteal, F= Follicular)
-- What do you observe?
+- What do you observe ?

 Bonus: Find out which genes are correlated with Estradiol concentration in blood.